For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Firmware Reverse Engineering

-Purpose: Comprehensive guide to extracting, analyzing, and exploiting firmware from embedded devices (routers, IoT devices, cameras, smart home devices) for security research and vulnerability discovery.
+Authorized environments only.
+Guide to extracting, analyzing, and exploiting firmware from embedded devices (routers, IoT devices, cameras, smart-home devices) for security research and vulnerability discovery.
+Operate on hardware/images you own or have written authorization to test; observe DMCA §1201 limits.
+See Legal & Ethics.

 Table of Contents